Federal Direct Loan Information:

 - Complete Direct Loan Entrance Counseling online at www.studentloans.gov and print the confirmation page.

 - Complete a Direct Loan Promissory Note online at www.studentloans.gov.

-- Complete the Ventura College Direct Loan Request Form (available online after 7/1/2016), and submit in-person to the Ventura College Financial Aid Office.
+- Complete the Ventura College 2016-2017 Direct Loan Request Form, and submit in-person to the Ventura College Financial Aid Office.
 You must present valid government-issued identification when submitting a Direct Loan application.

-Completing the Federal Direct Loan application and submitting it to the Financial Aid Office does not guarantee eligibility.
+By completing the Federal Direct Loan application and submitting it to the Financial Aid Office, eligibility is not guaranteed.
 Applicants must meet all federal aid eligibility requirements.

 VC reserves the right to refuse to certify a loan under conditions established by 34.CFR 685.301.
 Borrowing the low-interest, Federal Direct Loan is a privilege.
 Some conditions for refusing to certify a loan to high risk borrowers include but are not limited to: